avszoom/microservice-swagger/readme.md

 1. Add dependency for swagger springfox ui in pom.xml
 2. enable swagger by using annotation @EnableSwagger in main applicaiton
 3. /swagger-ui.html return swagger documentation in open api spec format awesome

+Build Project -

+1) Go to root and run mvn clean install
+2) this will generate jar in target folder based on package name

+Run -

+1) go to target and run java -jar package-name.jar this will switch on spring boot.